GENERAL ELECTION (MIDTERM)

 Sixteen (16) days before any Election.

-Voters may register to vote after the deadline.
+Voters may register to vote in-person after the deadline.
 See ELECTION DAY REGISTRATION for more info.

 Paper Form Registration